Home » Team

 I am from Heidelberg in Germany and currently doing my Masters thesis project from University of Oslo.

 I am interested in understanding the role of non-coding genome in gene regulation.
 In particular, I am looking at the transposable elements and their role in oncogenic repogramming of enhancers.
-I am involved in the computational analysis of RNA-seq data for gene expression, transcription factor binding, chromatin accessibility and functional enhnacer activity data.
+I am involved in the computational analysis of RNA-seq data for gene expression, ChIP-seq for transcription factor binding, ATAC-seq for chromatin accessibility and MPRAs such as STARR-seq for functional enhancer activity data.
+I am also analyzing long-read nanopore sequencing data using the NaNOME-seq to detect CpG methylation and GpC methylation signals simultaneously for improved mapping of repetitive elements in cancer cells.

 I am interested in understanding the role of cancer-specific enhancers and specifically the super enhancer architecture in primary and cancer cells.